Financial instruments and financial risk management

 The Group is exposed to various types of currency risk.
 The main exposure relates to purchases and sales in foreign currencies, where the risks include the effects of fluctuations in the currencies on customer and supplier invoices, as well as the currency risk resulting from expected or contracted payment flows (transaction exposure).
 Pricer is also exposed to currency risk in financial assets, primarily loans to subsidiaries and cash in bank in foreign currencies.
 Currency risks also arise in connection with the translation of foreign subsidiaries’ assets and liabilities into the Parent Company’s functional currency (translation exposure).
 The company has not hedged its translation exposure in foreign currency, aside from internal loans taken up in EUR and USD depending the subsidiaries’ respective presentation currencies.

 Pricer’s policy is to limit its transaction exposure by matching flows in foreign currencies by denominating customer contracts in USD and using currency clauses in price quotations and contracts.
-In 2016, Pricer’s main payment flows were denominated in EUR and USD.
-Pricer’s closing order books were denominated in EUR and USD since sales are invoiced in these currencies, predominantly in EUR.
+In 2019, Pricer’s main payment flows were denominated in EUR and USD.
+Pricer’s closing order books were denominated in EUR and USD.
 Purchases of components and finished products are mainly invoiced in USD.
 During 2018 the company decided not to hedge forecasted future cash flows.
 Per 31st December 2019 there were no outstanding forward contracts.

 Interest rate risk

 Interest rate risk is the risk that changes in market interest rates will have a negative impact on cash flow or the fair value of financial assets and liabilities.
 At present, Pricer has no assets carrying fixed rates of interest, since its cash and cash equivalents are placed on deposit at banks.
 Accordingly, any change in interest rates will have a direct impact on consolidated earnings.